 Thanks to bronze drawing, this pasta is rough and porous, great to the bite and full of taste

-Penne are the type of pasta that you can see every week on the Italians\' table.
+Penne is the type of pasta that you can see every week on the Italians\' table.
 Their versatility makes them the format to go to with all recipes, warm and cold.

-This whole wheat variant from Garofalo only add to the taste and are the right choice for a healthy meal.
+This whole wheat variant from Garofalo only adds to the taste and is the right choice for a healthy meal.